Jacob-s-Lab/2025-Biomarkers/tutorial week1.md

 7. After logging in, click on the top left "Activities" to see nine dots (Show Applications) appear on the left.
 Click on it, then select Xfce Terminal.
 ![image](https://hackmd.io/_uploads/HktElt42C.png)
-==Reminder: If the system logs you out after a period of inactivity, you will need to repeat the login process==
+**Reminder: If the system logs you out after a period of inactivity, you will need to repeat the login process**

 ### Entering the Remote Host file `/work`